severintroesch/project_datawarehouse_sql/README.md

 Quick notes:
 -> Read "leistungsnachweis_dwh_bericht_stein_troesch" for project overview (german)
--> "server.R" and "ui.R" are shiny-frontend to the datawarehouse" (SQL) build the datawarehouse
+-> "ETL-SeverinTroesch&FinnStein7.ktr" and "CreateNorthwindDataCube2.sql" build the datawarehouse
--> "ETL-SeverinTroesch&FinnStein7.ktr" and "CreateNorthwindDataCube2
+-> "server.R" and "ui.R" are shiny-frontend to the datawarehouse